JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

 }
 ```

-Inside this `Form` widget, we will create `TextFormField`s instead of regular `TextField`s for each of our properties except our `image` for now:
+4. Inside the `Form` widget, create `TextFormField`s instead of regular `TextField`s for each of our properties except the `image` for now:

 ```dart
     return Form(